 Amsterdam Canals, a Top Tourist Attraction

-Ask tourists what they like best about Amsterdam, and the city’s historic grachtengordel (literally, belt of canals) around the town’s medieval center is bound to be high on the list.
+Ask tourists what they like best about Amsterdam, and the city’s canals are bound to be high on the list.

 Aside from walking, the best way to see the famous canals of Amsterdam is to take a canal boat tour.